anthonyhu/anthonyhu.github.io/index.md

 I like building scalable world models from high-dimensional videos in order to train intelligent agents.

 I lead generative world modelling at Wayve, an autonomous driving company based in London.
-I obtained my PhD in Computer Vision from the University of Cambridge, and prior to that I went to Telecom Paris with a specialisation in Maths and Computer Science.
+Prior to that, I obtained my PhD in Computer Vision from the University of Cambridge, and went to Telecom Paris with a specialisation in Maths and Computer Science.

 <!-- The timeline is defined in __config.yml.
 Needs `css, js, partials, scss` folders and `_layouts/about.html`-->